nsankareswari-70/Excel-data-cleaning-2/README.md

 All the blank rows are selected.
 Now go the Delete button on the menu.
 Select Delete sheet rows Now all the Blank rows are deleted.

+## changing the value column to currency type